vincent65/Claude-A-Chess-Engine/README.md

 # Claude-A-Chess-Engine
 This is my first attempt at making a chess engine.
 This project was undertaken to further my knowledge of C/C++.

-The engine is now fully functionally and the engine is uci and xboard compatible with a console mode and a gui mode.
-This chess engine is compatible with chess GUIs like [Arena](http://www.playwitharena.de) and WinBoard.
+The engine is now fully functionally and the engine is uci and xboard compatible with a console mode(console mode is tested and works) and a gui mode(not tested as I developed this on MacOS).
+This chess engine should be compatible with chess GUIs like [Arena](http://www.playwitharena.de) and WinBoard as this engine supports both xboard and uci.
 This engine was created with inspiration from many resources like the chess programming wiki, chess programming forums, [BlueFever's YouTube channel](https://www.youtube.com/user/BlueFeverSoft), and the source code of other engines like TCSP and Nero.

 This engine features:
   * An Alpha-Beta Search and Quiesence Search (eliminate the horizon effect)